dahlia/fedify/docs/manual/actor.md

 In the above example, the `~ActorCallbackSetters.setKeyPairsDispatcher()` method registers a key pairs dispatcher.
-The key pairs dispatcher is a callback function that takes context data and a bare handle, and returns an array of [`CryptoKeyPair`] object which is defined in the Web Cryptography API.
+The key pairs dispatcher is a callback function that takes context data and an identifier, and returns an array of [`CryptoKeyPair`] object which is defined in the Web Cryptography API.

 Usually, you need to generate key pairs for each actor when the actor is